ozwaldorf/export_plug_subaccounts/README.md

-# Exporting bip44 wallet subaccount pems
+# Export Bip44 sepk256k1 EC keys

 this repo contains 2 files, a lib.ts that is copied from plug-controller to create identities, and an index.ts example.
 This example will read a seedphrase from a file `seed.txt`, and output the first 10 bip44 account pem files to a folder named after the root principal id.